 Because of the nature of my work I get to go to several international conferences every year.
 I attended the Ending Age-Related Disease conference in NY this year and it is now at the top of my list.
 A perfect sized event with exceptional speakers and flawlessly ran, ideal for learning the latest in the Longevity field, both on the scientific and investment side of things.
 Also, great for networking and connecting with fellow longevitists.
 Well done Lifespan team!

 I’m grateful that there are a growing number of people that are interested in studying and conquering aging and age-related diseases!

 – Professor Michael Lustgarten, Tufts University

-The Life Extension Advocacy Foundation volunteers once again put on a great conference in Manhattan, attracting some of the most influential researchers, investors, and entrepreneurs involved in the new and growing field of human rejuvenation.
+The Lifespan Extension Advocacy Foundation volunteers once again put on a great conference in Manhattan, attracting some of the most influential researchers, investors, and entrepreneurs involved in the new and growing field of human rejuvenation.
 The event was characterized by extremely interesting presentations, ideas, and new data from work in progress in labs and companies.
 These are exciting times, and Ending Age-Related Diseases is a conference series well worth adding to your conference schedule.

 – Reason, Repair Biotechnologies